Skip to Content

 Inside of a greenhouse

-For normal crops that aren’t cold hardy, anything you plant must be ready to harvest before the amount of daylight hours falls below 9 a day and frost become common in your area.
+For normal crops that aren’t cold hardy, anything you plant must be ready to harvest before daylight hours fall below nine a day and frost becomes common in your area.

 Some people may need to start uprooting plants in late October, while others may need to start in December.
-For the number of days required for maturation, check your seed packages and count backward from your first hard freeze.
+Check your seed packages and count backward from your first hard freeze for the days required for maturation.
 You’ll need to plant at that time.

-When potting up garden plants, do it about a month before you intend to bring them into your greenhouse shelter.
+When potting up garden plants, do it about a month before bringing them into your greenhouse shelter.
 This will give them time to adapt and establish themselves.

 How to Start with Seed in an Unheated Greenhouse (Unheated)